cloudflare/cloudflare-docs/content/spectrum/reference/configuration-options.md

 ## IP Access Rules

-If IP Access Rules is enabled for a Spectrum application, Cloudflare will respect the IP Access Rules created under **Firewall** > **Tools** for that domain.
+If IP Access Rules is enabled for a Spectrum application, Cloudflare will respect the IP Access Rules created under **Security** > **WAF** > **Tools** for that domain.
 Cloudflare only respects rules created for specific IP addresses, IP blocks, countries, or ASNs for Spectrum applications.
 Spectrum will also only respect rules created with the actions `allow` or `block`.

 ## Edge TLS Termination